This article was updated on June 22, 2022.

 Paradiso’s charming courtyard patio transports you to a lush garden in Europe — one that just happens to be next to Bishop Arts favorites like Emporium Pies and Revelers Hall.
-The Mediterranean restaurant is currently taking reservations for inside and outside dining to make sure tables are properly socially distanced.
-(On a visit this weekend, cute printed masks were worn by all employees, and a QR code conjured a PDF version of their menu on your phone.)
+The Mediterranean restaurant is known for its wood-fired pizzas, hand-made pastas, salads, and signature cocktails.

-Retro cocktail bar Toller Patio is a perfect place to socially distance — the entire bar and kitchen is outdoors.
-Opened last summer in East Dallas, the new spot is lauded as dog-friendly and a great al fresco spot for cocktails and bites.
+Retro cocktail bar Toller Patio is a perfect place to dine al fresco— the entire bar and kitchen is outdoors.
+Opened in 2019 in East Dallas, the new spot is lauded as dog-friendly and a great spot for cocktails and bites.
 From the same minds behind HIDE, Toller currently has 10 cocktails on tap ranging from a spicy margarita to Old Fashioned.
 The house pimento cheese with tortilla chips is a must-try snack.
-As for COVID precautions, all servers are wearing masks, a PDF version of the menu is available via a QR code, hand sanitizer stations are available, and tables are properly spaced out.

 Uptown’s The Rustic is one of the best bar and restaurants for al fresco dining, drinking, and live music.
-With one of the largest outdoor spaces in Dallas, the restaurant is a great spot to socially distance.
-Brunch and free live music (Thursday through Sunday) are now back since restaurants have been able to open up to 50 percent.
+With one of the largest outdoor spaces in Dallas, the restaurant is a great spot to gather with a group.
+There’s brunch on weekends and free live music (Thursday through Sunday) as well.

 This classic Lower Greenville spot has been a go-to rooftop patio spot for awhile now.
 And for good reason.
 HG Sply Co. has one of the best rooftop bars out there.
 The bar has lots of colorful tables with strings of lights hanging above.
 It also has a covered, shady area if the sun becomes a bit much in the summer.